josephrobertlopez/Atom-Config/README.md

 # Atom-Config

-It installs plugins for atom to utilize jupyter kernels for live coding and vim-like writing
+It installs plugins for atom to utilize jupyter kernels for live coding and for vim-like writing